 It is, however, equally as important to be cognizant of our own attitude filters when we’re in familiar surroundings rubbing up against people more like ourselves.
 In that situation there’s a tendency to assume we share commonalities and that we’re very much alike.
 Those assumptions may be far from the truth.

 Nobody has identical sets of inputs (see, the list).
 Therefore, nobody will ever think about things exactly like anyone else, even close siblings.
-A current example of this is the utter shock at the outcome of a certain presidential election.

 Here in Bali, I’m a minority.
 My skin color, my language, my heritage, my culture, my beliefs, the way I dress, my manners, and the very way I think are at odds with the majority in this country.
 I could choose to live in a cloistered ex-pat community where I’m sheltered among my own kind.
 Many do.
 But it would rob me of one of the greatest joys of my life.